OWASP/www-project-secure-headers/tab_technical.md

 ## Quickly check security HTTP headers for applications exposed on the Internet

-The online tool [securityheaders.com](https://securityheaders.com) can be used.
+The online tool [securityheaders.com](https://securityheaders.com) can be used to achieve that objective.

 It return the grade in the following HTTP response headers:

 - **x-score**: Contains a Base64 encoded JSON object with the grade letter and its associated color name.
 - **x-grade**: Contains the grade letter.